 We then walked along a dry, rocky river bed and stopped at an old homestead, where locals had prepared our lunch.
 We tasted local wines and delicious hand-made savoury pastries filled with goat cheese, ricotta, olives, tomatoes, and local herbs.
 I loved this half-day immersed in nature.

 It was one of the best experiences of our 10-day tour in Sicily.
-And in my opinion an excellent idea for your Sicily vacation.
-I hope I can go back to do the 13 km entire section of this canyon trek.
+And in my opinion, it is an excellent idea for your Sicily vacation.
+I hope I can return to do the 13 km entire section of this canyon trek.

 Day 7: A day in Noto Sicily with a Noto Antica Trek

 But indeed a touristy place of Sicily.
 Nonetheless, I liked the stroll that traverses the town.
 Viewing the Noto Cathedral from the bell tower of Santa Chiara Church was a hit.
-You have to pay 2 Euro for entrance, but it’s worth visiting the church inside too.
+You have to pay 2 Euro for entrance, but visiting the church inside is worth visiting too.

-In the afternoon, we travelled onboard our comfortable tour bus to Noto Antica to have a picnic with the group and stroll through the archaeological site.
-We walked the path down to the river and the Carousel Gorges from the main area.
+In the afternoon, we travelled onboard our comfortable tour bus to Noto Antica to picnic with the group and stroll through the archaeological site.
+We walked down to the river and the Carousel Gorges from the main area.

 Day 8 + 9: Touring Siracusa and Ortigia Sicily